zinaid/wntr-optimization/README.md

 $P_{junction} = max(0, maxJunctions - simJunctions)$

-Closing some pipes can lead to incorrect operation of the simulation (wntr simulation cannot converge, consumers' needs cannot be met and because of that simulation automatically opens some pipes even though we have previously closed them).
-We solved that problem with try catch blocks on simulation calls, which catch errors and warnings for each simulation and penalize incorrect simulations with a high penalty.
+Closing some pipes can lead to incorrect operation of the simulation (wntr simulation cannot converge, consumers' needs cannot be met).
+We solved that problem with try catch blocks on simulation calls, which catch errors and warnings for each simulation but enables simulation to continue.

 ### FINAL OBJECTIVE FUNCTION

-$$MIN f(x) = \sum_{i=1}^{n} Cost(x_i)\cdot l_i +P_{pressure}+P_{resilience}+P_{junction}$$
+$$MIN f(x) = \sum_{i=1}^{n} Cost(x_i)\cdot l_i +P_{pressure}+P_{junction} + P_{connectivity}$$

 ## CODE STRUCTURE

-networks -> holds INP files of networks.
+networks -> holds INP files of networks (We used Modified 19 Pipes Network, Fourteen Pipes Networ and Anytown Network).
+Here are also saved final INP files from optimization process.

 main.py -> starting point of our program, where we define thresholds, print starting values of cost, pressures, diameters and call criticality analysis.
 Call optimization and then print final values, draw network and perform final criticality analysis.

-network.py -> all wntr helper functions that we use, like file include, simulation run, pressure extractions, cost calculation, diameters update, pipe criticality, plotting and etc.
+network.py -> all wntr helper functions that we use, like file include, simulation run, pressure extractions, cost calculation, diameters update, plotting and etc.

+criticality.py -> criticality analysis of a network.
+In this file we obtain a number of impacted junctions and if needed plot criticality analysis.

-optimization.py -> definition of optimization algorithm and proces, and definition of an objective function (uses pymoo library for optimization).
+optimization.py -> definition of optimization algorithm and proces, and definition of an objective function (uses <b>pymoo</b> library for optimization).

 ## EXAMPLES